ntop/n2disk/doc/installation.rst

 At http://packages.ntop.org we build binary n2disk packages ready to use, all you need to do is to select your platform and follow the installation instructions.

-n2disk needs a license in order to operate permanently (i.e. not in demo mode).
+n2disk needs a license in order to operate permanently (unless you ask for a trial license).
 In order to  obtain a license, you need to go to http://shop.ntop.org and order it.
 Once you get the order, you need to generate the license based on your System ID, you can read it running n2disk:

 .. code-block:: console